AhmadRazaJamal/DarkSouls_Wiki/README.md

 ## About

-An online wikipedia for DarkSouls.
+An online Wikipedia for DarkSouls.
 A single page wikipedia that is for the fans and lore explorer of darksouls.
 It was made for one of the courses taken at UBCO and ranked among top 3 for it's content and aesthetic.

 ## Demo Preview